transcom/mymove/docs/data/tariff400ng_items-update-data.md

     -- Example adding 105C into the table while copying from 105A INSERT INTO tariff400ng_items
         (code, discount_type, allowed_location, item, measurement_unit_1, created_at, updated_at)
-    SELECT '105C', discount_type, 'DESTINATION', 'Full Unpack TRASH', measurement_unit_1, NOW(), NOW() FROM tariff400ng_items
+    SELECT '105C', discount_type, 'DESTINATION', 'Full Unpack', measurement_unit_1, NOW(), NOW()
+    FROM tariff400ng_items
     WHERE code = '105A';
    ```

-This basically is overkill (in this scenario) since there was only 1 column was copied into the new record.
+This basically is overkill (in this scenario) since there was only 1 column copied into the new record.

 * (optional) Or copy and paste row inside your Postgres editor of choice, changing the necessary rows